WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 ## Signature validity ## {#signature-validity}

+The client MUST parse the `Signature` header field as the list of parameterised values described in {{signature-header}}
+({{!I-D.ietf-httpbis-header-structure}}, section 4.8.1).
+If an error is thrown during this parsing, the exchange has no valid signatures.
+Otherwise, each member of this list represents a signature with parameters.

-The client MUST use the following algorithm to determine whether each `Signature` header field ({{signature-header}}) is invalid or potentially-valid.
+The client MUST use the following algorithm to determine whether each signature with parameters is invalid or potentially-valid.
+Potentially-valid results
-Potentially-valid results include:
+include:

 * The signed parts of the exchange so that higher-level protocols can avoid relying on unsigned headers, and